Pros and cons of breaking up big tech

 1. Loss of Research and Development

-Similarly, Amazon has spent over $20 billion on investing and acquiring at least 128 AI startups worldwide.
+Amazon has pursued a similar strategy, spending over $20 billion to invest and acquire around 128 AI startups globally.

-These investments have led to remarkable progress in autonomous vehicles, wearables, robots, and more.
-Breaking these companies up would also mean sacrificing the innovation and technological advancement that comes from them.
+These investments have led to astounding progress in wearables, autonomous vehicles, robots, and more.
+If we broke these companies up, it would also mean having to sacrifice the technological advancement and innovation that comes from them.

 2. Impractical market fragmentation

-For example, if the government broke up a social media giant into smaller social networks, it may give an illusion of choice.
-However, this approach is less desirable to users looking to manage all their communications in one place.
-Many would eventually tip in favor of one social network, essentially undoing the break-up.
+If the government broke up a social media giant into smaller social networks, for example, it could produce an illusion of choice.
+Despite this, the approach would be less desirable to users aiming to control all of their communications from one place.
+This could push many of them to select one social network, and undo the reason for the break-up.

 3. Higher service costs

-It’s believed that healthier competition among smaller companies will lead to a dip in prices, but experts are now pointing out that this may be a myth.
-Big Tech’s virtually free tools and services are hard to replace, given our dependence on them.
+It was believed that healthier competition between smaller companies would lead to a dip in prices, but experts are now signalling that this could be a myth.
+Given our dependence on them, big tech’s virtually free services and tools are hard to replace.

-Even so, Big Tech’s split would instill a fair market, encouraging small businesses to introduce a new and competitive range of products and services.
-However, since startups can’t benefit from a free business model, there’s a high chance that end-users will pay heavily for each and every digital service they use.
-This may include daily emails, digital navigation maps, analytical tools for business, and more.
+However, splitting up big tech could still instil a fair market by encouraging smaller businesses to develop a new and competitive range of services and products.
+Despite this, startups aren’t able to benefit from a free business model, meaning there’s a good chance that end-users will pay heavily for every digital service they sign up for.
+This might even include digital navigation maps, daily emails, analytical tools for organisations, and more.